 Health & Wellness

 It's important for dogs to maintain healthy hips so that they can continue zoomie-ing, playing fetch and taking on even the most basic tasks, like climbing the stairs.
 When you notice your dog limping or struggling to sand, it's time to contact your vet.
 These are signs that they could have a condition called hip dysplasia.
-Fetch by The Dodo’s on-staff veterinarian Dr. Aliya McCullough explains everything pet parents need to know about hip dysplasia in dogs and how it's commonly treated.
+Fetch’s on-staff veterinarian Dr. Aliya McCullough explains everything pet parents need to know about hip dysplasia in dogs and how it's commonly treated.

 Hip dysplasia in dogs is a condition where one or both of the hip joints become loose.
 It occurs when the pelvis and femur bones (that make up the ball and socket joint) develop an abnormal shape and don’t adequately fit together.
 As pups move over time, the bones rub together and can create painful cartilage damage, leading to arthritis (otherwise known as a degenerative joint disease).

 Trauma is a leading cause of hip dysplasia in dogs.
 Genetics can also play a role in this condition — especially in Labrador Retrievers.
 If you have a Lab, ask your veterinarian about a genetic test to determine if they experiencing hip dysplasia.